 Sbanda Brianza started as a hobby project 6 years ago by a group of riders who shared the same passion for skateboarding and the need to create something that was missing.
 Since then, the project has become more serious and in 2015 it turned into an official sports association affiliated with FISR (Italian Federation of RollerSports).
 The association is now regarded as a reference club for longboarding in Northern Italy and has many followers, especially longboard fanatics and other people who are fans of extreme sports.

-Sbanda Brianza is now very active on the Italian longboard scene through event organisation and organising the learning courses with a “sbanda” (“swerve”) state-of-mind with FISR/CONI certified instructors.
+Sbanda Brianza is now very active on the Italian longboard scene through event organization and organizing the learning courses with a “sbanda” (“swerve”) state-of-mind with FISR/CONI certified instructors.

 “Our lifestyle?
 Adrenalin, music, bruised knees, wasted boards and parties!”